rcbarke/oran-research/ran-digital-twin/README.md

 ## Contact

-For further assistance, feel free to contact the **Clemson University IS-WiN Laboratory ORAN team** led by Tolunay Sefyi, Ryan Barker, and Basir Reze.
+For further assistance, feel free to contact the **Clemson University IS-WiN Laboratory ORAN team** led by Tolunay Sefyi, Ryan Barker, and Basir Ebrahimi.